Bye-Bye, Gas Heat? Proposals For Washington Seek To Phase Out Fossil Fuel Heating In Buildings

 The Bellingham City Council has also teed up electrification of buildings as part of a broader climate action package.
 In an email, Bellingham City Council member Michael Lilliquist said the pandemic had slowed down the work, but it is proceeding.
 He said city staff were running all of the proposed climate measures through a rigorous, multi-step evaluation process.

 “We are not yet at the stage to offer specifics that can be incorporated into an ordinance or program,” Lilliquist said.

-More natural gas could be pumped through Washington State to meet demand Listen Read By Bradley Parks The Canadian company T-C Energy wants to increase… Continue Reading Company wants to expand flow of natural gas through PNW
+More natural gas could be pumped through Washington State to meet demand Listen Read By Bradley Parks The Canadian company T-C Energy wants to increase the flow of natural gas… Continue Reading Company wants to expand flow of natural gas through PNW

 Coal plant closures in the Northwest and an increase in natural gas generation meant fewer heat-trapping carbon dioxide emissions recently contributed to climate change, according to new data from the Northwest Power and Conservation Council.
 Continue Reading Northwest Energy Generation Continues To Green Up

 Natural Gas Furnaces, Water Heaters In Crosshairs Of Some Northwest Policymakers

 Fossil fuel use in buildings looks to be the next frontier for climate activists at the state and local level.
 There’s a convergence of activity in the Pacific Northwest aimed at phasing out natural gas furnaces and water heaters.
 Cities from Eugene to Bellingham have teed up bans on natural gas in new commercial buildings.
 But natural gas has its defenders, too, who have beaten back proposed phase outs before.
 Continue Reading Natural Gas Furnaces, Water Heaters In Crosshairs Of Some Northwest Policymakers